RaidMax/IW4M-Admin/README.md

 |topstats|ts|view the top 5 players on this server|False|!ts |User|
 |mostplayed|mp|view the top 5 dedicated players on the server|False|!mp |User|

-- To qualify for top stats, a client must have played for at least `1 hour` and connected within the past `30 days`.
+- To qualify for top stats, a client must have played for at least `3 hours` and connected within the past `15 days`.

 #### Login
 - This plugin deters GUID spoofing by requiring privileged users to login with their password before executing commands